Chapter 1 : Lucy in the Sky with Diamonds

 She wakes up naked and alone in the boys’ dormitory.

 Lorcan shows up five minutes later with a mug of coffee and a nervous smile.
-He hands her the warm mug that she accepts gratefully, “The train’s leaving soon.”
+He hands her the mug, which she accepts gratefully.
+“The train’s leaving soon.”

 “Oh?”
 Lucy tugs a strand of hair behind her ear, her voice an octave higher than normal, sounding all wrong to her ears.
-She thinks of things she should say, great time, thanks, lovely
+She thinks of things she should say, great time, thanks, lovely, but she cannot quite make the words fall over her chapped lips.
+It had been cringe worthy and awkward and fast, but good – really good in the sense that someone had gauged her reaction, created a reaction on her with the main purpose of pleasing her.
+That's very special.

 “Yeah.
 Pretty much.”